Political Science (BA)

 Political Science (BA) Degree Map

 The political degree curriculum provides knowledge and skills that have immediate practical application, are transferable from one field to another, and are in high demand across a wide variety of careers and professions.
-You’ll complete a minimum of 120 credit hours to complete this degree, including the general education requirements and at least 39 senior division hours.
+Complete a minimum of 120 credit hours to complete this degree, including the general education requirements and at least 39 senior division hours.

 Required Courses: